-The Trustee is aware of the importance of fund liquidity and the risk that core financial transactions are not processed promptly due to lack of liquidity in the investments.
-The preference of the Trustee is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (e.g. property).
+The Trustee is aware of the importance of fund liquidity and the risk that core financial transactions are not processed promptly due to a lack of liquidity in the investments.
+The Trustee's preference is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (e.g. property).